lyqht/deepL-demo/README.md

 - `original.md` - the Supabase README in english
 - `deepL_translated_{lang}.md` - the translated output using DeepL

-In the docs folder, you can also find `actual_translation_de.md`, an example of a user-contributed translation found in the `i18n` folder of the supabase repository.
+In the docs folder, you can also find `actual_translation_de.md`, an example of a user-contributed translation found in the `i18n` folder of the supabase repository - it's a little outdated compared to the `original.md`.

-> 🔎 An interesting finding is that the user-contributed translation is relatively outdated compared to the `original.md`.
-This finding gave me the idea that perhaps we could add some automation, such as as a GitHub action in there to make sure that the translations are always up-to-date.
+> 🔎 This finding gave me the idea that perhaps we could add some automation, such as as a GitHub action in there to make sure that the translations are always up-to-date.
 This is WIP!

 ## Try it out yourself!